john32b/cuetocfs/readme.md

 :ballot_box_with_check: So the while idea of this, is to minimize the size of CD games, while they are still in a playable format, without the need to be extracted first.

+:new: It can now read .cue from within **.ZIP FILES** so you can skip the step of extracting a ZIP to get the contents.

 #### Example

 For the PlayStation Game **"IN THE HUNT"**